julietrb1/phpvms-xplane/README.md

 run it, such as Windows users.
 It connects to X-Plane 12 via a provided FlyWithLua script.

+It's designed to be:
+- fast
+- small
+- simple
+- portable
+- observable.

 This is a work of love and not of profit; it doesn't come with promises, but I will update it as long as I use it!